 After having a tyre blow out on our Hybrid Camper on the way to Shark Bay, and being in the middle of researching new shoes for our 4WD and camper, we picked up 2 new Toyo Open Country RT’s.
 Since then, I’ve had 4 more fitted to our Isuzu Dmax, and we’ve been using them for nearly a year, on our Big Lap of Australia.

-If I had to guess, I’d say the camper trailer tyres have done nearly 9,000km, with the Dmax ones about 5000km.
+If I had to guess, I’d say the camper trailer tyres have done nearly 25,000km, with the Dmax ones about 20,000km.

 We got these tyres as theoretically are the perfect compromise between puncture resistance, traction and weight, without having to go to a full on muddy that often does not wear well on a trailer, and so far I’m thinking we’re onto a really good thing.

 EDIT – Here’s our full, unbiased review – Toyo Open Country RT Review.

 In my mind, I figured there was no way these tyres could be quieter than our Bridgestone Dueler AT 697 or Toyo Open Country AT2s, and I was right.
 I will say that new, I think the Open Country RT’s were quieter than our worn Bridgestone Dueler tyres, but I know they’ll get worse, and they will be a noisier tyre.

 Does that concern me?
 Not really; modern cars isolate noise so much better than previous ones did, and I came from a noisy turbo diesel 80 Series Land Cruiser, on muddies, so this is a huge improvement.

 They’ve hurt my fuel economy